PreLeyZero/exotic-industries/other/alien_update.md

 Make asteriod mining more viable or remove it, with utopium it kinda becomes useless, or dont add utopium?
 This needes some work

 # remake exotic matter

+include utopium as some sort of catalist in swaping the states of exotic matter